rhettchase/pythonisms/README.md

 ### Project Description

 Includes examples demonstrating `pythonic` language features, such as:

 - iterators/generators on a custom collection
 - decorator that adds behavior to a given function
 - dunder methods

+Custom iterators can be very powerful for generating sequences or iterating over data in ways that are not easily achievable with built-in Python functions or loops.
+They provide a clear, concise way to encapsulate iteration logic within a class that can then be reused across projects.

 ### Author: Rhett Chase